Drosera pedicellaris: Distribution, habitat and status

-There are only two known populations of Drosera pedicellaris, both southwest of Geraldton near Three Springs in Western Australia.
-It grows on beige sand heath, accompanied by low shrubs.

-As almost nothing is known about possible further sites and the species itself requires further research, it has been declared as Priority One - Poorly Known Taxa by the Western Australian Department of Environment and Conservation.

-This plant is also found in the stirling ranges east of Perth city in Western Australia.
+Drosera pedicellarisis only known from three small areas, one southeast of Geraldton near Three Springs, one to the east of Geraldton near Pindar, and the third in the northern edge of Badgingarra nature reserve.
+It appears to be restricted to white sandy soils in open heathland.
+It occurs at elevations of 80–300 m above sea level.

+Two of the three sites are nature reserves.
+In the unprotected areas, agricultural development is a potential risk.
+Fire is a potential hazard also in protected areas.

 Taxonomy and etymology

 Drosera pedicellaris is part of the large group of the so-called "pygmy sundews", which form the genus' section Bryastrum.
 It is closely related to Drosera parvula.

-The epithet pedicellaris refers to the plant's unmistakably long pedicel.
+The epithet pedicellaris refers to the plant's distinctly long pedicels.